snokvist/steam_wfb-ng/README.md

 TODO:
+ - fix steam_wfb-ng console size, use xterm instead of konsole?
   - Finish up tunnel TX side
   - Only ONE TX allowed to avoid messy RSSI choice implementation.
   - Able to select either local or remote injector from config, if IP-address == remote, if empty == no tunnel, if wlanX == wlan_init.sh tx